-42 With the exception of Workers' Compensation leave, Active Duty military leave rendered after 6/30/2005, and restoration of withdrawn contributions, purchased service credit is not considered contributory service.
+&lt;sup>42 With the exception of Workers' Compensation leave, Active Duty military leave rendered after 6/30/2005, and restoration of withdrawn contributions, purchased service credit is not considered contributory service.
 More information about purchasing service credit is on page 9.

-43 As a reminder, members are immediately vested in their own contributions to both the defined benefit plan and the defined contribution plan, and for employer contributions to the defined contribution plan after 3 years.
+&lt;sup>43As a reminder, members are immediately vested in their own contributions to both the defined benefit plan and the defined contribution plan, and for employer contributions to the defined contribution plan after 3 years.